PdIPS/CBXpy/docs/userguide/dynamics.rst

 Correction steps
 ----------------

 In the original CBO paper it is proposed to perform a correction step on the drift in each iteration.
-From a techical point of view the mechanics here are very similar to how the noise is implemented.
+From a technical point of view the mechanics here are very similar to how the noise is implemented.
 The following methods are implemented in the base class :func:`CBO <cbx.dynamics.CBXDynamic>`:

 * ``correction = 'none'``: no correction (see :func:`no_correction <cbx.dynamics.CBXDynamic.no_correction>`),
 * ``correction = 'heavi_side'``: Heaviside correction (see :func:`heavi_side_correction <cbx.dynamics.CBXDynamic.heavi_side_correction>`),